TheBIPM/SI-Reference-Point-generation-scripts/Readme.md

 Content of the `rb` directory originally come from a digitalization effort by Ron Tse (Ribose) in the frame of Metanorma (https://github.com/metanorma/cgpm-resolutions, https://github.com/metanorma/bipm-data-outcomes/tree/main)

 ### Test API
 A fastapi instance allowing to test the TTL output used to be included in this package.
-It has now been transfered into a separate repo (sirp-tools).
+It has now been transfered into a separate repository [sirp-tools](https://github.com/TheBIPM/sirp-tools).

 ## Current class diagram